March: Other names

 In Finnish, the month is called maaliskuu, which is believed to originate from maallinen kuu.
 The latter means earthy month and may refer to the first appearance of "earth" from under the winter's snow.
 In Ukrainian, the month is called березень/berezenʹ, meaning birch tree, and březen in Czech.
 Historical names for March include the Saxon Lentmonat, named after the March equinox and gradual lengthening of days, and the eventual namesake of Lent.
 Saxons also called March Rhed-monat or Hreth-monath (deriving from their goddess Rhedam/Hreth), and Angles called it Hyld-monath, which became the English Lide.
 In Croatia, the month is called Ožujak.
 In Slovene, the traditional name is sušec, meaning the month when the earth becomes dry enough so that it is possible to cultivate it.
 The name was first written in 1466 in the Škofja Loka manuscript.
 Other names were used too, for example brezen and breznik, "the month of birches".
 The Turkish word Mart is given after the name of Mars the god.
+In Thai, the month is called มีนาคม, pronounced as minakhm, it means "arrival of fish".